Skip to content

 1. Verify the device’s firmware level.

-2. Register the device in Azure AD.
+2. Register the device/application in Azure AD.

 3. Generate an OAuth token.